miguel811/barebones_setup/README.md

 - api.something.com you can use for the api in laravel
 - or can use /api or /bk to setup backoffice and api, theres a nginx rule for it

-Future steps :
-- We will need to manage versioning.
-Some submodules may help here.
-- Https needs to be added.
-- Microservice arquitecture, authorization separating logic by business domains.
-- Setup Laravel passport to manage authentication.
-- Create kubernetes solution.
-- Volumes need a proper solution.
-- Implement CICD practices.

-The authentication concerns :
-- external services using the API
-- end-users accessing microservices
-- microservices accessing other microservices

-Which can be addressed by :
-- Edge authorization or, where the authorization can be handled at the gateway
-- Service authorization, where the authorization is handled by each service

     </main>